denny1011133/Denny-blog/src/pages/blog/articles/key-concepts-in-astro.md

   - Astro.js
 description: Some key concepts in Astro.js
 ---
-## `pages` folder
+## Static routes

-Astro uses file-based routing to take control of the route path inside pages folder.
+Astro Components (.astro) and Markdown Files (.md) in the `src/pages` directory will automatically become pages on the website

 ## `.astro` file